open-telemetry/oteps/text/trace/0205-messaging-semantic-conventions-context-propagation.md

 ### Transport context propagation

-As illustrated in the [example](#example) above, a creation context can be attached to a message, while different contexts are propagated via HTTP requests publishing and fetching the message.
+A creation context can be attached to a message, while different contexts are propagated with requests that publish and fetch a message.
 When coming up with conventions and guidance for intermediary instrumentation, it will be beneficial to clearly outline those two layers of context propagation and build conventions for intermediary instrumentation on top of this outline:

 1. The _creation context layer_ allows correlating the producer with the consumers of a message, regardless of intermediary instrumentation.
 The